 Silicone LEGO themed trays

-This 6-piece set includes molds for bricks and minifigures.
-Use these LEGO food molds to create LEGO-themed candles, LEGO crayons, LEGO candy, LEGO cupcakes and more!
-This is an affordable creative gift for the LEGO lover in your life, whether child or adult!
+This 6-piece set includes molds for bricks and Minifigures.
+Use these LEGO silicone food molds to create LEGO-themed candles, LEGO crayons, LEGO candy, LEGO cupcakes, and more!
+This is an affordable creative gift for the LEGO-lover in your life, both child and adult!

-The Classic #10698 set includes many 2x4s, 2x3s, 2x6s, etc – increasing your basic brick building capabilities – while the specialty bricks like doors, windows, upper and lower slanted angles, several round bricks, 2 green baseplates, 6 wheels, and 7 eyepieces open up new creative options.
+The Classic #10698 set includes many 2x4s, 2x3s, 2x6s, etc – increasing your basic brick building capabilities – while the specialty bricks like doors, windows, upper and lower slanted angles, several round bricks, two green baseplates, six wheels, and seven eyepieces open up new creative options.
 The LEGO® Classic box set comes in a plastic storage bin shaped like a brick (bonus!) and includes 790 pieces.
 (Read our child’s review of the 10698 LEGO set).

 The LEGO Classic series also has sets that come in smaller boxes that run about $5.
-(Think: friend’s birthday gifts or stocking stuffers!)
+(Especially affordable for acquaintance’s birthday gifts or stocking stuffers!)
 You can purchase these smaller boxes by color, allowing you to increase the bricks in your collection based on your child’s favorite color – like ORANGE!

 Kids LEGO-Compatible Toy Block Tape

-These rolls of stickable tape allow you to attach LEGO minifigures and bricks to any surface.
-Use on furniture, walls, other brick sets and more.
+These rolls of stickable tape allow you to attach LEGO Minifigures and LEGO bricks to any surface.
+Use on furniture, walls, other brick sets, and more.

-Get creative, by sticking this tape under a desk to “hang” your favorite figures or make upside-down scenes!
-This is an inexpensive gift that extends creative play for the brick-building enthusiast in your life.
+Get creative.
+Stick this tape under a desk to “hang” your favorite Minifigures or to act out upside-down scenes!
+This is an inexpensive gift that greatly extends creative play for the brick-building enthusiast in your life.
 This tape is manufactured by a variety of vendors and comes in many different colors and sizes.